-Monthly Payments: Divided into ten (July 2024 to April 2025) or eleven payments (July 2024 to May 2025).
-Monthly payments for seniors must be completed by April 20th and for first-year students, sophomores, and juniors by May 20th.
+Monthly Payments: Divided into ten (July 2025 to May 2026) or eleven payments (July 2025 to month in which they are due as tuition does not roll over.

+May 2026).
+Monthly payments for all seniors must be completed by April 10th for freshman, sophomores, and juniors by May 10th.
 All monthly payments are made through Finalsite Enrollment.
 There is a \$50 participation fee per month.
-Monthly tuition payments must be made in the month in which they are due as tuition does not roll over.
+Monthly tuition payments must be made in the